alumet-dev/alumet/integration-tests/README.md

 27 tests, 25 passed, 2 failed
 ```

-The robot framework generates a report and log file in html format.
+Robot framework generates a report and a log file in html format.

-To write a new test suite for an input plugin, you must be used the Check Metric keyword as a template.
+To write a new test suite for an input plugin, you must use the `Check Metric` keyword to validate the csv output file.
-You can take example with the plugin-rapl.robot.
+You use plugin-rapl.robot as an example.